EFL - ESL activities and games for teaching the countable and uncountable nouns

 Out for dinner

-This fun ESL role-play activity is a great way to practice countable and uncountable nouns along with quantifiers.
 With help from the class, create a menu on the board, complete with prices.
 Include the sections starters, main courses, desserts and drinks.
-Elicit whether each item is countable or uncountable.
+Elicit whether each item is countable or uncountable

 Students at this level may already know some useful phrases, so try to get some examples from them before adding a few of your own to the board.
 Use L1 if you can.
 Here are a few examples you can give them: